Learn about the patient advocate career path and the role it plays in navigating patients through the health care system.

 Insurance companies: Like hospitals, many insurance companies also have patient advocates available to you.
 Even Medicare hires people to fill these roles.

-Health care advocacy nonprofits: There are some nonprofit organizations set up to provide patient advocates for people in need.
+Health care advocacy nonprofits: Some nonprofit organizations provide patient advocates for people in need.
 While some rely on volunteers, others may hire professional patient advocates to have on staff.

 Independent patient advocacy businesses: As the need for patient advocates grows, some people are working as independent contractors or setting up small businesses that deal solely with helping patients navigate the health care system.
-There are even directories online that help patients find private patient advocates.
+You can find online directories that help patients find private patient advocates.

 Government agencies: Some governmental agencies hire patient advocates at the federal or state level.
 These include government-run health care programs, such as Medicare and Medicaid.

-Health advocate, care manager, case manager, medical advocate, patient liaison, patient representative, consumer advocate
+While “patient advocate” is most common, other potential titles might include health advocate, care manager, case manager, medical advocate, patient liaison, patient representative, or consumer advocate.

 To become a patient advocate, you must also possess certain human skills, particularly the ability to listen and communicate clearly.
 Listening to your patients and their loved ones is important, but you must also be able to pick up on body language and other nonverbal clues.
 A big part of the patient advocate's job involves explaining everything from medical terms to billing and insurance to patients in ways that are easy to understand.